 SUPPORTS HEALTHY DIGESTION*

-Find Comfort and support healthy digestion this winter with Yogi Vanilla Peppermint tea.
-When holiday festivities cause your tummy to grumble, support your digestion with a comforting cup of Yogi Vanilla Peppermint tea.
-This soothing formula combines Peppermint, Fennel and Ginger – traditionally used in Ayurveda to support healthy digestion – to help to ease occasional discomfort, while Spearmint and Vanilla delight the senses.
+Find comfort and support healthy digestion this Winter with Yogi Vanilla Peppermint tea, a limited-edition blend sold during the holidays.
+When the season’s festivities cause your tummy to grumble, support your digestion with a comforting cup of Yogi Vanilla Peppermint tea.
+This soothing formula combines Peppermint, Fennel, and Ginger – traditionally used in Ayurveda to support healthy digestion – to help to ease occasional discomfort, while Spearmint and Vanilla delight the senses.
 Celebrate the harmony of the season with Yogi Vanilla Peppermint tea.*

 Yogi Vanilla Peppermint Tea Ingredients